domschoen/d2spa/README.md

   - Delete
   - Fix problem: Project + without save seems to be added
-  - Generic implementation of ApiService.newEO
+  - Implement ERDList
+  - Implement DisplayToOne

 ### Nice to have
   - Limit the number of characters according to eomodel size and display a message explaining it